bbondd/NST/README.md

 # NST
 Multi NST

-Neural Style Transfer with multiple styles
+Neural Style Transfer with multiple styles and metric NST Presentation.pptx is the presentation file